Yonom/MuffinFramework/README.md

 You will find it easier to start coding by first creating a Muffin and adding Platforms/Services as the need arrives later.
 Below you will find templates needed to create a  ```Layer ``` class.

 ## Layers
 In MuffinFramework, you split your code in three layers.
 These layers each have their own purpose.
-Once a class inherits one of the three basic Layer classes, it will be automatically detected using Reflection and there is no need to reference it anywhere in your code.
+Once a class inherits one of the three basic Layer classes, it will be automatically detected using MEF and there is no need to reference it anywhere in your code.
 By default, only the assembly calling ```MuffinClient```'s constructor will be searched for classes to load.
 MuffinFramework can also search through multiple assemblies.
 This will be explained in another section of the readme.

 ### Muffins